U.S. Public Pension Actuary (retiree medical)

 Disability, Long-Term Care, and Long-Duration Health Contracts ▼

-- Plan & Product Provisions: The candidate will understand how to describe benefits typically offered under long-duration contracts (disability income, long-term care, critical illness, Medicare Supplement).
+- Plan & Product Provisions: Describe benefits typically offered under long-duration contracts (disability income, long-term care, critical illness, Medicare Supplement).

-- Manual Rating: The candidate will understand how to calculate rates for each of the contracts described in Learning Objective 1.
+- Manual Rating: Calculate rates for each of the contracts described in Learning Objective 1.

-- Reserving: The candidate will understand how to apply valuation principles for long-duration contracts.
+- Reserving: Apply valuation principles for long-duration contracts.

-- Financial Statements: The candidate will understand how to prepare and interpret insurance company financial statements for long duration contracts.
+- Financial Statements: Prepare and interpret insurance company financial statements for long duration contracts.

-- Retiree Group Benefits: The candidate will understand how to design and perform valuations of Retiree Group Benefits.
+- Retiree Group Benefits: Design and perform valuations of Retiree Group Benefits.

-- Asset Adequacy: The candidate will understand how to apply asset matching and asset adequacy standards as they apply to long duration contracts.
+- Asset Adequacy: Apply asset matching and asset adequacy standards as they apply to long duration contracts.